scrapinghub/frontera/docs/source/topics/fine-tuning.rst

 * DB worker and spider values have to be consistent to avoid overloading of message bus and loosing messages.
 In other words, DB worker have to produce slightly more than consumed by spiders, because the spider should still be able to fetch new pages even though the DB worker has not pushed a new batch yet.
-* Spider consumption rate is depending on many factors: internet connection latency, amount of spider parsing/scraping work, delays and auto throttling settings, usage of proxies, etc.
+* Spider consumption rate depends on many factors: internet connection latency, amount of spider parsing/scraping work, delays and auto throttling settings, usage of proxies, etc.
 * Keep spider queue always full to prevent spider idling.
 * General recommendation is to set DB worker value 2-4 times bigger than spiders.